Web3 and the Future of Data Privacy in 2023

 Data Privacy

-The web2.0 period, which started around 2010 and is still going now, has been the centralisation era.
-The rise of Facebook (now Meta), Google, and Microsoft has established a model where users are required to supply enormous amounts of personal data, which is then utilised to produce ever-more-advanced ad-targeting technologies.
+The web 2.0 period, which started around 2010 and is still going now, has been the centralisation era.
+The ascent of Facebook (now Meta), Google, and Microsoft has set up a model where users provide substantial personal data, which these companies use to develop more advanced ad-targeting technologies.
 The consumers have changed into the goods.

-Blockchain networks use cryptography, a technique that use mathematical principles to shield sensitive information from malicious actors, in addition to being decentralised.
-Cryptography is nothing new; for ages, people have employed various types of encryption to safeguard their private information or that of their organisations.
-We started depending more and more on digital computers to encrypt (and decrypt) information for us around the middle of the 20th century.
+Aside from their decentralised structure, blockchain networks use cryptography—a technique that employs mathematical principles to safeguard sensitive data from malicious entities.
+Cryptography isn’t new; people have employed various encryption methods for ages to secure private information for themselves or their organisations.
+Our reliance on digital computers for encryption (and decryption) significantly increased around the mid-20th century.
 Additionally, applications like WhatsApp and Signal that offer encrypted texting have seen significant growth in popularity recently.

 According to Alex Pruden, chief executive officer of Aleo, a firm focused to constructing privacy on blockchains, the rise of those platforms reflects a growing awareness among laypeople that their online activities are frequently being tracked and exploited by giant tech companies: “People are starting to wake up to the fact that in the digital world, all of our interactions are permanent, [and] we have no idea who is watching anything, People who are more tech-forward as they realise the implications, and I think slowly but surely, people will come around to see that we have to have protections, we need to use cryptography to protect our information online.